Here Are 10 of the Most Beautiful, Charming Small Towns in Virginia

 3. Smithfield

-Today, Smithfield Foods, a Fortune 500 company, is the world’s largest pork processor and hog producer in the U.S. So is it good food that makes this town so happy?
+Today, Smithfield Foods, a Fortune 500 company, is the world’s largest pork processor and hog producer in the U.S. So, is it good food that makes this town so happy?
 Perhaps, but an incredible community spirit certainly helps.
 With concerts in the park, community BBQs, and countless other local events, this town makes the most of its stunning historical downtown featuring sites like the Smithfield Inn, as well as historic homes, schools, and churches.
-According to the town website, "The Virginia Review" also called Smithfield "without a doubt, one of the prettiest towns in Virginia."

 4. Middleburg

-There are towns and then there are small towns such as Middleburg in Loudoun County.
-Although it only takes up 6 blocks and boasts a population under 700, this town is packed with history and surrounded by some of the most beautiful horse country anywhere in the nation.
+There are towns, and then there are small towns such as Middleburg in Loudoun County.
+Although it only takes up six blocks and boasts a population under 700, this small town in Virginia is packed with history and surrounded by some of the most beautiful horse country anywhere in the nation.

 5. Lexington